ACLU: Government mistakenly wanted to deport US veteran

 Jilmar Ramos-Gomez, 27, lives in the Grand Rapids area.
 He was released on Dec.
-17 from a detention center in Calhoun County after personal records were shared with Immigration and Customs Enforcement, according to the American Civil Liberties Union of Michigan.
+17 from a detention center in Calhoun County after personal records were provided to Immigration and Customs Enforcement, according to the American Civil Liberties Union of Michigan.

 Ramos-Gomez was in the Kent County jail after being accused of trespassing and damaging a fire alarm at a Grand Rapids hospital on Nov.
 21. The ACLU said he pleaded guilty and was supposed to be released on Dec.
 14 while awaiting a sentence.